MicrosoftDocs/ATADocs/ATPDocs/cas-isp-unsecure-account-attributes.md

 ## How do I use this security assessment?

-1. Use the report table to discover which of your accounts have unsecure attributes.
+1. Review the suggested improvement action to discover which of your accounts have unsecure attributes.
     ![Review top impacted entities and create an action plan.](media/cas-isp-unsecure-account-attributes-1.png)
 1. Take appropriate action on those user accounts by modifying or removing the relevant attributes.